 The body, post-traumatic rupture(s), is always beginning anew and creating out of failure.

-The dominant narratives about the survivor body— oft pathologized as disembodied, disassociated and unwell— will be turned on their heads as we collectively think about and then write about the failure of the body during and then after experiencing violence— the failure to perform, produce, sometimes the failure to continue living-- that often elusive and uneven process of healing.
-We can never actually leave our bodies, as hard as we might try (and as wise as we are in our reasons for trying to leave) and are therefore always already embodied.
+In this workshop we will collectively think about and then write about the failure of the body during and then after experiencing violence— the failure to perform, produce, sometimes the failure to continue living-- that often elusive and uneven process of healing.
 We can still take this point of failure, this point of rupture and move our way inside of it and also back out of it.

 In the workshop we will look to writers like Bhanu Kapil, Chris Abani and Arianne Zwartjes (among others) and will also generate new writing through body-based writing prompts.
 In addition, we will explore embroidery, through beginning a text-based fiber project, as another way to map and mark the lived experience of trauma in the body.
 The trauma doesn't have to just live in our body; it can be moved from living within our skin; it can be rewritten onto paper and fabric.